 Kearney Funeral Home History

-The families served quickly became lifelong friends and the business grew to a point that when Thomas’ youngest son, Kevin K. Kearney, graduated from Simmons Institute of Mortuary Science of Syracuse, N.Y., and earned his license, he stepped right in.
-Kevin’s genuineness, compassion, kindness and work ethic led to the business flourishing to the point where additional funeral directors were hired to best service families while ensuring all work was done within and never outsourced.
+Families served quickly became lifelong friends and the business grew to a point that when Thomas’ youngest son, Kevin K. Kearney, graduated from Simmons Institute of Mortuary Science of Syracuse, N.Y., and earned his license, he stepped right in.
+Kevin’s genuineness, compassion, kindness and work ethic led to the business flourishing to the point where additional funeral directors were hired to best service families while ensuring all work of the trade was done within and never outsourced.
 His wife and former local business owner, Jemille Hazzouri Kearney, has also served as an intricate part of the business and the community.
-Kevin’s still an active member of the community while in countless clubs and organizations and most important to him, a pillar of St. Patrick’s Parish in West Scranton, until his passing on December 10, 2018.
+Kevin’s was still active member of the community, in countless clubs and organizations and most important to him, a pillar of St. Patrick’s Parish in West Scranton, until his passing on December 10, 2018.
 He left a tremendous impact on his profession as well as the thousands of families he cared for during his four decade career..

 Kevin lives in West Pittston with his wife and local business owner, the former Natalie Wilchinski of Laflin.
 Their son, Greyson, was born on November 15, 2016.
 From being a board member of the Boys and Girls Club of NEPA to being a member of both Divine Mercy and Prince of Peace Parishes, Kevin’s as active in the community as possible.

 Above it all is the Kearney family’s appreciation to the entire community for its support, loyalty and friendship throughout the years.
-The funeral homes would not exist without it and it’s something Kevin K. and Kevin P. acknowledge each and every day.
-Thank you.
+The funeral homes would not exist without it.
+It’s the thing that meant most to Kevin K., as it does to Kevin P. Thank you.